wp-plugins/multisite-cloner/readme.txt

 == Upgrade Notice ==

-= 0.1.11.1 =
+= 0.1.12 =
-* Fixes minor problem with the clone recursive copy function.
+* This plugin now works on install on a path that includes numbers (avoid collisions with blogs ids), and support https blogs too.